 That seems fine.
 But then you pull the chairs out (which they are when people are actually sitting in them, unless your guests are somehow… flat?)…

 And really, there’s not enough room for anyone (a waiter, or guest trying to get to their seat) to easily get in between those chairs.
 Do not let this happen to you—keep those tables 60″ away from each other (or, at least 30″ away from a wall).

 Putting Your Seating Chart Together

 Okay, so you know how many people are coming, how many tables you have, and how they’re going in the room—how do you arrange all these people without losing your minds?
-There are a bunch of fancy software programs out there that will help you put together your seating chart, and I’ve heard good things about the one from Wedding Wire in particular.
 But, for those of you on the low-tech end of things, I like to suggest a super easy paper alternative that can be done with things you likely have sitting in your house.

 Write each guest’s name on a post-it note, and line up as many half sheets of plain paper as you have tables.
 Then proceed to stick those suckers down, and move people around until you have the appropriate number of people at each table, and you are satisfied with the arrangement.
 Take a picture, or, better, transcribe this list into a bullet point list or spreadsheet (if you have a master guest list spreadsheet, just add a column labeled “table number” to it!).